OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

 services.
 With SSH keys, you can connect to GitHub without supplying your username and personal access token at each visit.

-When one sets up SSH, it's necessary to generate a new SSH key and add it to the **[`ssh-agent`][]**.
+When one sets up SSH, it's necessary to first generate a new SSH key and then add it to the **[`ssh-agent`][]**.
 One must add the SSH key to their account on GitHub before use of the key to authenticate.